ovh/docs/pages/public_cloud/ai_machine_learning/ecosystem_03_voxist_billing_features_capabilities/guide.en-gb.md

 > [!primary]
 >
-> For more detailed information on Voxist models, please refer to this [documentation](/pages/platform/ai/ecosystem_04_voxist_models).
+> For more detailed information on Voxist models, please refer to this [documentation](/pages/public_cloud/ai_machine_learning/ecosystem_04_voxist_models).
 >

 #### Generate a cURL query

 Now that your Voxist app is running with AI Deploy, you are ready for questioning the AI models.

-You can use the following example with the following parameters:
+You can use the following example and parameters:

 - url of the app - *replace `<app_url>` with yours*
 - access token (since we are on restricted access) - *replace `<your_token_bearer>` with yours*
 - data format
 - audio to process - *replace `<path_wav_file>` by the local path to your audio file named `tts_definition.wav`*
-- transcription configuration - *set up your required configuration, for more information about the features, follow this [documentation](/pages/platform/ai/ecosystem_04_voxist_models)*
+- transcription configuration - *set up your required configuration, for more information about the features, follow this [documentation](/pages/public_cloud/ai_machine_learning/ecosystem_04_voxist_models)*

 > [!warning]
 >
 > Please be careful with the format of your audio file.
-Only **wav** format and **mono** channel are supported by Voxist models.
+Only the **wav** format and **mono** channel are supported by Voxist models.
 >

 - Audio: